 This is important because if the first or primary server should fail, service can still continue through the secondary name server.
 Root name servers are at the top of the distributed database hierarchy, the ultimate authority.

+從這個分步指南開始: 1.
+What is DNS lookup?
 2. Domain name registration